CLSherrod/clsherrod.github.io/_posts/2005-10-10-masterminds.md

 According to an article I found which I posted under this article, only 11.5% rely solely on the telephone to conduct meetings.
 Nearly all (91.6%) of the interviewed survey participants indicated that at least part of their Master Mind interactions take place in person.
 Nearly half (48.2%) of the online survey participants who actively participate in a Master Mind group fall within the category of having 2 to 7 members; the most common number was 4 members, reported by 13.2%.
 However, a startling 42.6% of online survey respondents reported that their group consisted of 10 or more members, a statistic that leads us to believe that their concept of a Master Mind network differs from the traditional format.
 The average number of participants in the Mastermind groups of the interviewed business owners was 5 members, a figure closer to the norm.

 ## Spotting Inauthentic Mastermind Groups
-I’ve run into a few fake mastermind groups.
-Here is some advice on avoiding them.

-### Huge Groups
+In the world of mastermind groups, authenticity is paramount.
+Here’s some guidance on identifying groups that might not meet your expectations:

+1. Enormous Groups:
+Authentic mastermind groups are typically smaller in size, facilitating meaningful interactions and sharing.
-If there are more than 10 members and no one but the paid host can talk then it’s not a mastermind.
-It may be sold in their marketing as a mastermind but it’s not.
-It’s a just a group call.
+If there are more than 10 members and only the host can speak, it’s likely not a true mastermind but more of a group call.

-### No Contact Info
+While it may be labeled as a mastermind in marketing, it doesn’t capture the essence of genuine collaboration.

+2. Lack of Contact Information:
+Transparency and openness are essential in mastermind groups.
-If it’s a group that acts like a mastermind but you don’t know the other members and not allowed to have their contact information.
-I’ve seen this go so far as actively not letting people mingle before or after an in-person meeting.
+If you find a group that behaves like a mastermind but doesn’t allow you to know your fellow members or share contact information, it raises concerns.

-### Avoiding Questions
-If a paid leader of a group marketed like a mastermind avoids questions.
-Even going so far as hanging up the phone or kicking you off a conference because you’re asking questions about the format of the meeting then it isn’t a good match.
+Some groups even prevent mingling before or after in-person meetings, which is counter to the spirit of a mastermind.

+3. Avoidance of Questions:
+In an authentic mastermind, leaders are open to questions and discussions about the group’s format and structure.
+If a paid group leader actively avoids answering your questions, or even resorts to ending the call or expelling you for inquiring about the meeting’s dynamics, it may not be the right fit for you.
+In summary, staying vigilant about these indicators can help you avoid inauthentic mastermind groups and ensure you find a genuine community for collaboration, learning, and growth.

 ## Real Masterminds
 A mastermind group is a tight-knit community of like-minded entrepreneurs who come together to exchange ideas and address mutual concerns.
 These groups form organically and may dissolve when circumstances dictate.